Phi Omega Pi: History

-Merger occurred on August 10, 1946.
-It appears, therefore, that the chapters which were dropped as part of negotiations to join the Panhellenic Congress had come from Sigma Phi Beta, and were not original Achoth or Phi Omega Pi chapters.

 Symbols

 As described by Miner, the crest of Phi Omega Pi "had a sapphire blue ground crossed by an inverted chevron of white upon which were placed five five-pointed stars.
-Below the chevron and to the left was placed the sword and veil and to the right the lily of the valley with five bells.
-Above the chevron was the Roman numeral X. Surmounting the shield was a crown below which was a rod.
+Below the chevron and to the left was placed the sword and veil, and to the right the lily of the valley with five bells.
+Above the chevron was the Roman numeral X. Surmounting the shield was a crown, below which was a rod.
 Beneath the shield is a white ribbon upon which are the Greek letters ΦΩΠ."

 The original Achoth sorority pin, used prior to the name change to Phi Omega Pi.

 Its colors were sapphire blue and white.
 Its flower was the lily-of-the-valley.

 While the sorority was known as Achoth, its badge and its symbolism were described as follows: "...the pin bore the Hebrew characters Shin, Nun, Aleph, the initial letters of the organization's motto, but in 1920 the letters were changed to Greek, and in October of 1922, the name was changed to correspond with the letters on the pin.
 The chapters formerly were named in the order of the Hebrew alphabet, but with the change of name, they automatically took [names based on] the Greek alphabet."
 This change occurred at the 1921 convention in Minneapolis.
-Thus the badge of Phi Omega Pi became "an irregular pentagon.
+Thus, the badge of Phi Omega Pi became "an irregular pentagon.
 The center was raised and in black enamel.
-The upper section was surmounted by a raised five-pointed star set with a blue sapphire [above the letters ΦΩΠ engraved in gold.]
+The upper section was surmounted by a raised five-pointed star set with a blue sapphire [above the Greek letters ΦΩΠ engraved in gold.]
 Around the edge of [the pentagon or] blade were set 20 whole pearls."